Linear algebra libraries

 These equations describe the motion of a particle confined in a 3D harmonic potential, subject to a periodic lattice of dispersive forces.

-We will frame the problem as an initial value problem, where we are given an initial condition and asked to find for some .
+We will frame the problem as an initial value problem, where we are given an initial condition and aim to find for some .

 class ThomasModel: